- Obtaining an Order for Support

 - Ask to stop a child support order after the child has emancipated.

 These forms are used to request a hearing regarding child support:

 If you have been ordered to file a new Income and Expense Declaration, use this packet:

 You may also use this program to complete and print your court forms for filing: Guide and File - external link

 If the Department of Child Support Services (DCSS) is a party on your case, a copy will be collected by the Court and served on the DCSS.
 Provide an extra set of copies of your documents to the clerk for this purpose.

 Enforcement of Child Support Orders

 If the other parent fails to pay court-ordered child support, you have several options available.
-First, you must decide if you want to proceed on your own, hire an attorney, or engage the services of the Department of Child Support Services (DCSS).
+First, you must decide if you want to proceed on your own, hire an attorney, or engage the services of the Department of Child Support Services (DCSS) - external link.
 DCSS is available to assist both self-represented and represented parties.

 If you choose to have DCSS enforce your support orders, they can do all of the same things you can as well as issue administrative orders such as suspension of the other parent's driver license and/or any other license they may hold as well as intercept tax refunds or place liens on bank accounts.
 Additionally, in the case of willful failure to pay child support, DCSS may file contempt charges against the other parent.

 If there is an issue regarding back support, and you need to know how much you owe or how much the other party owes, you can ask the court to determine the amount owing.
 To request a hearing to ask the court for an arrears determination, you must complete the following forms: